DavidMANZI-093/xilie/README.md

 2. Click "Connect to Spotify" to authenticate
 3. You'll be redirected to Spotify's authorization page in your browser
 4. Click "Agree" to authorize Xilie to access your Spotify account
-5. You'll be redirected back to VS Code automatically
+5. **VS Code**: You'll be redirected back to VS Code automatically
+6. **Other VS Code variants** (Code-OSS, VSCodium, etc.): Copy the authorization code from the browser and paste it when prompted
-6. You're all set!
+7. You're all set!
 Start controlling your music

 ### Requirements
 - **Spotify Premium account** (required for playback control)